Morlyz/alx-system_engineering-devops/0x00-shell_basics/README.md

-a command that will list all files
+a command that will display current directory contents, Long format,with user and group IDs displayed numerically, And hidden files